-Welcome to Hatrick & Co Solicitors – Specialists in Business Law and Small Business Advice.
+Welcome to Hatrick & Co Solicitors – Specialists in Business Law and Small Business Advice

-- Commercial Litigation and Dispute Resolution
+- Commercial Litigation and Dispute Resolution;

-- Commercial contracts and Documentation
+- Commercial contracts and Documentation;

-- Company and Self-Employment Start-Up Advice and assistance
+- Company and Self-Employment Start-Up Advice and assistance;

-- Debt Recovery and Insolvency Law
+- Debt Recovery and Insolvency Law.

-Having worked for several years in a city firm in Central London, John Hatrick established the firm in order to provide dedicated advice and assistance to small business owners in London and the South East.
+Having worked for several years in a city firm in Central London, John Hatrick established Hatrick & Co Solicitors in order to provide dedicated advice and assistance to small business owners in London and the South East.
 John soon discovered that most small business clients want to deal with a single solicitor and not be passed from pillar to post every time they have a different type of legal problem.
 They want to build a relationship and understanding with that solicitor, who can then advise and represent them more efficiently due to already understanding their business and the relevant laws.

 The firm also focuses on customer service and satisfaction.
 “I hear so many complaints from business owners and managers regarding their various solicitors” explains John.
 “Many take an age to respond to basic communications or cannot be contacted other than via their secretaries.
 Many charge through the nose for every second spent on a case despite making no visible progress.
-Others don’t provide detailed explanations in plain English.
+Others don’t provide detailed explanations in plain language.
 Others take on so much work that they cannot turnaround even basic work in a reasonable timescale.
 Some simply don’t appear to care about their client’s case”.

 If any of the above are familiar, perhaps it is time to change the way you obtain legal advice for your small business.